 Swallowed objects that are small enough may not pose any problems if they pass out of the body.
 A dog’s interest in cat toys (or even swallow-able pieces of canine toys) can create dangers if cause an intestinal blockage, and hopefully they’ll pass out of his system with no problems.

 But when the object lodges in the throat or windpipe, puppies can become frantic as they try to dislodge it with gagging, retching and coughing.
+That’s when the Heimlich comes in handy.
 They might paw their mouths or rub their face against the ground.
 If the object blocks the airway, choking can kill your pet.

 Even a partial blockage could cause fainting.
 Small balls can stopper the throat like a cork in a wine bottle, in which case you have minutes to save your pet’s life.
 Here’s what you need to do.

-When your pet begins to choke, restrain your dog or your cat.
+When your pet chokes, restrain your dog or your cat.
 You can’t help him if he’s flailing around.
 He may bite you out of panic when you try to look inside his mouth.

 Use a cloth to grip and pull the tongue out of the way.
 That may actually help dislodge the object.
-If the pet will allow it, use tongs or needle-nose pliers to try and grasp the object.
-If you hear wheezing, air is getting through—but only try a couple of times and if unsuccessful, speed to the ER for help!
+If the pet will allow it, use tongs or needle-nose pliers to grasp the object.
+If you hear wheezing, air is getting through—but only try twice and if unsuccessful, speed to the ER for help!

 For sticks or bones, bolt cutters or similar tools that cut through the stick to release the pressure and it can be easily removed.
-When the item is deeper in the throat beyond reach, try using gentle compression on both sides of the chest at the same time, while he’s standing, to force enough air out to dislodge the object.
+When the item is deeper in the throat beyond reach, try using gentle compression on both sides of the chest while he’s standing, to force enough air out to dislodge the object.